CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

   </figure>

 * **Wesser** contributed a fix for a well-known script glitch in the Driving and Bike Schools.
-Previously, an error in how these scripts destroyed the cones used in lessons could cause random object to be removed from the game.
-This glitch was most famously known as as the "Blackboard glitch".
+Previously, an error in how these scripts destroyed the cones used in lessons could cause random objects to be removed from the game.
+This glitch was most famously known as the "Blackboard glitch".
 Unfortunately, SilentPatch cannot repair saves already affected by this issue.

 ***